SwarmUS/Pheromones/README.md

 ## Requirements

+* `protoc` to compile .proto files
+* python libraries for protobuf to generate the files

-* `protoc` to compile .proto files, on ubuntu 20.04 you can install it using `apt install protobuf-compiler`
+On ubuntu 20.04 you can install it using `apt install protobuf-compiler python3-protobuf`

 ## Building
 You can build the project using those commands